 Every year, millions of baseball fans across the country tune in to the annual Little League World Series that takes place in Williamsport, Pennsylvania.
-Everyone from kids to adults to current Major League Baseball players cheer on 11- and 12-year-old little leaguers living out their dreams and making spectacular catches like this one.
+Everyone from kids to adults to current Major League Baseball players cheer on 12-year-old Little Leaguers living out their dreams.

-The tournament is an absolute blast as long as dads aren’t brawling.
-Some players, like phenom pitcher Mo’ne Davis and her 70-mph fastball, excel and find themselves on the cover of Sports Illustrated, guests of big-time talk shows and invited to the White House.
+The tournament is an absolute blast.
+Some players, like phenom pitcher Mo'ne Davis and her 70-mph fastball, excel and find themselves on the cover of Sports Illustrated, guests of big-time talk shows and invited to the White House.

-There have been plenty others, but here are the 14 MLB players you need to know who tore up the Little League World Series.
+There have been plenty others (more than 60), but here are the 15 MLB players you need to know who tore up the Little League World Series.

-The 2017 NL Rookie of the Year was the first to reach 40 home runs in 2019 during his phenomenal third season for the Los Angeles Dodgers at just 23 years old.
+The 2017 NL Rookie of the Year crushed 47 home runs in 2019 during his phenomenal third season for the Los Angeles Dodgers at just 23 years old.

 But not long ago, this sweet-swinging southpaw was punishing pitchers in the 2007 LLWS for his team from Chandler, Arizona.
 Though they lost to Georgia in the United States semifinals, Belli helped eliminate Maryland behind a home run and a three-hit game.

-A mainstay in the New York Mets’ lineup and all-star in 2017, Conforto is one of three players to play in all three of the LLWS, College World Series and MLB World Series.
+A cornerstone in the New York Mets' lineup from 2015-2021 and All-Star in 2017, Conforto is one of three players to play in all three of the LLWS, College World Series and MLB World Series.

-During the 2004 LLWS, Conforto tallied six hits in 10 at-bats for his team from Redmond, Washington.
-One of those six hits was a long ball against the next guy on this list’s team, if you can believe that.
+During the 2004 LLWS, Conforto tallied six hits in 10 at-bats as a hitter for his team from Redmond, Washington.
+One of those six hits was a long ball against the next guy on this list's team, if you can believe that.

 Yes, Grichuk's team from Lamar, Texas, may have served up a home run to Conforto, but Grichuk was the true star of the 2004 LLWS.
 He led all players in hits, home runs and RBIs and even played in back-to-back LLWS (2003) for his Southwest team.

-Now a member of the Toronto Blue Jays, Grichuk has launched 20 or more home runs in four straight seasons and looks a lot like his little league self.
+Now a member of the Colorado Rockies, Grichuk has launched more than 150 home runs and looks a lot like his Little League baseball self.

-The Todd Father got his start as a third baseman with the Cincinnati Reds, where he won the 2015 MLB Home Run Derby, and went on to play for the White Sox and both of MLB’s New York teams.
+The Todd Father got his start as a third baseman with the Cincinnati Reds, where he won the 2015 MLB Home Run Derby, and went on to play for the White Sox and both the New York Mets and New York Yankees.

 The best part of his LLWS experience may have been meeting Yankees legend Derek Jeter.
 Who would've thought he'd be playing in Yankee Stadium years later?